Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: The sp4 -skein algebra S(sp4,S) of an unpunctured marked surface

 where $k_1,k_2,k_3,l_1,l_2,l_3,n_1,n_2\in\bZ_{\geq 0}$.
 Here an edge with a positive integer $k$ represents the $k$-parallelization of the edge, and a triangle with $n$ represents the crossroad web defined by

-\end{prop} \begin{proof} We use a formula on the angular defects of a flat crossroad web developed in \cite{Kuperberg96}.
+\end{prop} \begin{proof} We use a formula on the angular defect of a flat crossroad web developed in \cite{Kuperberg96}.
 For a trivalent vertex and a crossroad, we assign angles between their edges by

 Let $G$ be a connected component of a basis web in a triangle whose ends are located on the three external clasps.
-We consider the dual graph $G^{*}$, as shown in green:
+We consider the dual graph $G^{\ast}$ and assign angles, as shown in green: